Download a PDF version of the 2025 Program guide

 All participants must be AES members.
 Both the mentor, associate mentors and mentees are expected to commit to the relationship and dedicate time to its success.
 All participants are expected to:

-• Read program guidelines and policies
+- Read program guidelines and policies.

-• Attend any preparation sessions
+- Attend any preparation sessions.

-• Sign and submit a mentoring agreement
+- Sign and submit a mentoring agreement.

-• Agree on a mentoring schedule, session expectations, individual and group professional goals
+- Agree on a mentoring schedule, session expectations, individual and group professional goals.

-• Attend mentoring meetings, prepare appropriately, and attempt any follow up actions
+- Attend mentoring meetings, prepare appropriately, and attempt any follow up actions.

-• Be professional, respectful and observe confidentiality
+- Be professional, respectful and observe confidentiality.

-• Contact the Project Officer if any questions or concerns arise
+- Contact the Project Officer if any questions or concerns arise.

-• Participate in required evaluations and feedback.
+- Participate in required evaluations and give feedback.

 Mentors

 The mentors will lead their mentoring group, of five to seven mentees, while working in partnership with an associate mentor to run the mentoring sessions.
 Mentoring groups will meet a minimum of once per month for six months.
-The structure of each group’s mentorship program will be flexible, depending on the mentor’s specialisation focus, and the needs and goals of the mentees involved.
+The structure of each group’s mentorship program will depend on the mentor’s specialisation focus, and the needs and goals of the mentees involved.
 It will be up to the mentor / associate mentor and mentees in each group to negotiate a mutually agreeable format and common goal.

 Responsibilities of the mentor include the following:

-• Commit to mentees through sharing experience and providing practical advice
+- Commit to mentees through sharing experience and providing practical advice.

-• Assist mentees to set an achievable individual and/or group goal
+- Assist mentees to set an achievable individual and/or group goal.

-• Be inclusive, considering the experiences and needs of people of all levels of expertise and experience in evaluation as well as other professional skills and abilities, cultural protocols and preferred ways of working, genders, and sexualities
+- Be inclusive, considering the experiences and needs of people of all levels of expertise and experience in evaluation as well as other professional skills and abilities, cultural protocols and preferred ways of working, genders, and sexualities.

-• Provide advice and guidance as required
+- Provide advice and guidance, as required.

-• Reflect on progress.
+- Reflect on progress.

 Associate mentors

-The associate mentor’s role is to support the mentor to lead the mentoring group, assisting the mentor to plan and run the program and learning from the mentor through this process.
+The associate mentor’s role is to support the mentor to lead the mentoring group, assisting the mentor to plan and run the program, and learning from the mentor through this process.
 The associate mentor will keep in touch with the mentor and mentees between meetings and act as back up to the mentor.

 Mentees